We get it – not everyone is going to be as passionate about relining as we are.

-The efficiency of the process, both in terms of time and money along with a manufacturer’s product guarantee of up to 50 years makes relining a no-brainer – duh!
+The efficiency of the process both in terms of time and money.
+Along with a manufacturer’s product guarantee of up to 50 years, makes relining a no-brainer – duh!

 Pipe relining is still somewhat of an unknown quantity for many.

-Whilst we at Sydney Relining we’re committed to increasing the profile and education of our profession, some of the subtleties and finer details can be difficult to grasp.
+Whilst at Sydney Relining we’re committed to increasing the profile and education of our profession, some of the subtleties and finer details can be difficult to grasp.
 Especially if you’ve never heard of relining before your plumber tells you that you need it.

 This can often present problems when comparing quotes and proposals from various suppliers.
 How do you know if you’re comparing apples with apples, or a Valiant Charger with a Porsche?

 There are a number of factors to consider, depending on the job and provider.
 We’ve listed the big ones below, so you’re informed when you bite the bullet and commit to a long term relining solution: